maxpsq/ora-tools/README.md

 ### NLS_MEM
 Save the national language support (NLS) parameters set within your Oracle session in a stack-organized memory so you can easily alter your session environment and then restore everything back as it was before altering.

+### AS_ZIP
+Utility for file compression in ZIP format (zlib-format, Lempel-Ziv compression algorithm) by Anton Scheffer.